 RODRIGUEZ: Sir, our surveys couldn’t have been that wrong.

-This is a new spin on the distrust in technology.
-When faced with direct evidence of animal life and even likely human civilization, Kirk is not only completely dismissive of the sensor-based surveys, but also dismissive of someone who assumed they would be accurate at any level.
-He’s also not at all interested in finding the discrepancy.
+This seems like a new spin on the distrust in technology.
+When faced with direct evidence of animal life and even likely human civilization, Kirk not only completely dismisses the sensor-based surveys, but he also dismisses someone who assumed that those sensors would provide accurate information at any level.
+He also seems not at all interested in finding the discrepancy.

 BARROWS: That’s just it.
 It’s almost too beautiful.
 I was thinking, even before my tunic was torn, that in a place like this a girl should be, oh let’s see now, a girl should be dressed like a fairy-tale princess, with lots of floaty stuff and a tall hat with a veil.